 If you are just beginning to treat your diabetic peripheral neuropathy, you’ve likely been through dietary counseling for your diabetes.
 Is the treatment of your diabetic peripheral neuropathy appreciably different from your treatment of your diabetes?
 In many respects, the treatment of diabetes and diabetic peripheral neuropathy are similar with a focus on blood sugar regulation, weight loss, control of high blood pressure (if needed) and control of lipids.

 The treatment of diabetic peripheral neuropathy goes one step further in diet.
 Rather than focusing on foods that reduce blood sugar, the foods mentioned in this article are actually used to treat your neuropathic pain by altering the pathways of oxidative stress, nitrosative stress and aldose reductase inhibitors.
 You don’t need a background in chemistry and physiology to get started.
 You just need to carve out some time to take care of yourself.

 Your diabetes and diabetic peripheral neuropathy can significantly change with one simple lifestyle change - taking time for yourself.
 Taking a walk out in the sunshine may seem like a selfish act when you feel the pressures of family and work.
 Change is hard.
 But change can start today – right now, with a new, healthy you.

-This article was written by jeffrey Oster, DPM.
-Dr. Oster is a board certified podiatrist and medical director of Myfootshop.com.
-This article was most recently updated on 4-5-2019.
+This article was written by Jeffrey Oster, DPM.
+Dr. Oster is a board certified podiatrist and medical advisor to Myfootshop.com.
+This article was most recently updated on 1/20/2021.